centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

   - The procedures for installing Plugin Packs are now hosted on the official Centreon documentation

+## Centreon License Manager

 ### 20.04.1

-  - Drop legacy table not used since PPM version 2.1.0 (PR #100)

-## Centreon License Manager
+- Manage unlink platform from previous IMP trial to access to IT-100 free etition.

 ### 20.04.0